apache/apisix/docs/en/latest/FAQ.md

     - 0.0.0.0/0
 ```

-Restart or reload APISIX, all IPs can access the `Admin API`.
+Restart or reload Apache APISIX, all IPs can access the `Admin API`.

 **Note: You can use this method in a non-production environment to allow all clients from anywhere to access your `Apache APISIX` instances, but it is not safe to use it in a production environment.
 In production environment, please only authorize specific IP addresses or address ranges to access your instance.**